jesjesti/spring-security/README.md

 # spring-security

-> Micro projects for spring boot security implementation.
+> Micro moduled projects for spring boot security implementation.
 > This project is an experimental implementation of docker and JWT in Spring Boot, Not suitable for production use.

 ## Table of Contents